 1.2.
 "Personal Data Breach" means a breach of security leading to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.

 1.3.
 "Data Protection Legislation" the General Data Protection Regulation (Regulation (EU) 2016/679), the UK GDPR, the Data Protection Act 2018 and all laws and regulations applicable to the relevant party relating to the processing of personal data under or in relation to the Agreement including, where applicable, the guidance and codes of practice issued by the Information Commissioner or any other applicable supervisory authority, and the equivalent of any of the foregoing in any relevant jurisdiction.

 1.4. "personal data", "data subject", "controller", "processor" and "process" shall be interpreted in accordance with applicable Data Protection Legislation.

 2. Processor Clauses

 2.1.
 In the event that We process Your personal data under the Agreement, the parties record their intention that We are the processor and You are the controller of such personal data.
 Annex 1 to this Schedule 1 sets out the subject-matter and duration of the processing of Your personal data, the nature and purpose of the processing, the type of personal data and the categories of data subjects.
-The parties may amend Annex 1 from time to time by written agreement.

 2.2.
 Each party shall comply with its obligations under applicable Data Protection Legislation and You warrant and undertake that You shall not instruct Us to process Your personal data where such processing would be unlawful.